 Using a dashboard camera is definitely not a fad anymore, but a worldwide trend.
 Dash cameras are extremely useful to modern drivers, coming with a plethora of benefits.
 Buying a dashcam is definitely a smart thing to do.
 However, before purchasing one of these devices, it is imperative to discover if the dashboard camera is legal in your state or region.

-Even thought dashboard camera is legal in most states, there are still two important aspects to consider when talking about dashcam legality in USA.
+Even though the dashboard camera is legal in most states, there are still two important aspects to consider when talking about dash cam legality in the USA.
 The first one is related to electronic surveillance and the second one deals with vision obstruction through the windshield.

 Because each different state has different policies to deal with these two issues, it is important to verify the letter of the law in your area before you get behind the wheel and hit the road with your dashboard camera rolling.

-This is probably the biggest legal issue you have to deal with when buying a dashcam.
+This is probably the biggest legal issue you have to deal with when buying a dash cam.
 Most dashboard cameras do not attach to your dashboard, but to the windshield.
-The reason why this aspect is important is that many states and jurisdictions put a huge emphasis on how much of the windshield can be obscured by devices such as dashboard camera or GPS units.
+The reason why this aspect is important is that many states and jurisdictions put a huge emphasis on how much of the windshield can be obscured by devices such as dashboard cameras or GPS units.

-However, even though your state restrict placement of dashboard camera on the windshield, you can buy a DURAGADGET bean bag to attach the dashcam to the dashboard.
+However, even though your state restricts the placement of the dashboard camera on the windshield, you can buy a DURAGADGET bean bag to attach the dash cam to the dashboard.
 This way, you will be able to record seamlessly without breaking the law.